armandsLa/ios-unity5-objc/README.md

 #### Create and update a PrefixHeader.pch file

 This is all in the [www.the-nerd.be] video as well, begining at 14:55.
-Create a new `PrefixHeader.pch` file and place it in iOS project root directory, add file to your project and uncheck `Copy items if needed`.
+Create a new `PrefixHeader.pch` file and place it in project's root directory.
-`Unity.xcconfig` will update Build Settings and link this file to your project.
+`Unity.xcconfig` will update Build Settings and link this file for you.

 Next find the Unity Prefix.pch file, located in `Classes` folder.
-Copy the content and paste it into our `PrefixHeader.pch` file(between `#define PrefixHeader_pch` and `#endif`).
+Copy the content and paste it into our `PrefixHeader.pch`, between `#define PrefixHeader_pch` and `#endif`.

 Now add `#import "UnityAppController.h"` under `#import <UIKit/UIKit.h>`

-#### Add the `UnityUtils` folder in this repo
+#### Add the `UnityUtils` folder from this repo

 Copy these into our project.